-We downsized considerably when making the move from Houston to Nashville two years ago.
-Sorting through piles and years of stuff, we mainly boxed up only those things we truly loved.
-Not only is it emotionally hard to part with your belongings, it can be physically difficult as well.
+We downsized significantly when making our move from Houston to Nashville two years ago.
+Sorting through piles and years of stuff, we boxed up those things we truly loved.
+Not only is it emotionally difficult to part with your belongings, but it can also be physically challenging.
 We had a tough time finding organizations and people willing to inherit all the beautiful, in our opinion, things we chose to leave behind.
 We donated and sold and gave away, but a program like Nashville’s Re-New is ideal.
 It’s a great feeling to know your special items are helping women and children create a new life for themselves.

 Julie Davis, an interior designer in Nashville, started Re-New in 2010

 Julie Davis and Cheryl Hays are the women who drive Re-New, a transitional housing program of the Nashville YWCA.
-They and their volunteer “angels” (see a sampling of these “angels” in photo above) totally furnish homes for women and children who have escaped from their domestic violence abusers and are completely starting over.
+They and their volunteer “angels” (see a sampling of these “angels” in photo above) furnish homes for women and children who have escaped from their domestic violence abusers and are starting over.
 Cheryl is articulate and matter-of-fact as she tells me the average woman will return to her abuser seven times before she has the resources and confidence and independence to make the final break.
-Heart wrenching to hear, the women and their children arrive at their new apartment or house – directly from the YWCA Domestic Violence Shelter – with no personal belongings at all.
+Heart-wrenching to hear, the women and their children arrive at their new apartment or house—directly from the YWCA Domestic Violence Shelter—with no personal belongings at all.

 Cheryl Hays handles inventory, volunteers, and moving arrangements for Re-New

-As Cheryl gives me the grand tour of the organization’s warehouse, I have the feeling of being in a department store.
-Stocked with everything you need to set up a home from scratch, the items are meticulously organized – separate rooms brimming with linens, lamps, bath supplies, kitchen equipment.
+As Cheryl gives me the grand tour of the organization’s warehouse, I feel like I’m in a department store.
+Stocked with everything you need to set up a home from scratch, items are organized in meticulous fashion—separate rooms brimming with linens, lamps, bath supplies, kitchen equipment.
 A toy and book section.
-A large space full of sofas, tables, cribs, beds and more – all in remarkably good shape.
+An ample space full of sofas, tables, cribs, beds and more—all in excellent shape.

-Reflecting her unflappable demeanor, Cheryl says she and Julie learned to be flexible many years ago.
+In her unflappable way, Cheryl says she and Julie learned to be flexible many years ago.
 At different times they’ve needed various supplies, “but God always seems to provide them in some amazing way.”
 A former emergency room and helicopter nurse, Cheryl is adamant about brand-new mattresses, mattress pads, and pillows in each home.
-“These women deserve the dignity of sleeping on a new mattress,” she reflects.
+“These women deserve the dignity of sleeping on a new mattress,” she says.

 She points out the stack of towels donated by the Omni Hotel in Nashville.
-Although the pile is dwindling, the 1800 pounds of towels kept Re-New bathrooms supplied for quite some time.
+Although the pile is dwindling, the 1800 pounds of towels supplied Re-New bathrooms for quite some time.
 A local dentist contributed 1000 toothbrushes and tubes of toothpaste.
-A graduate student at a nearby college spearheaded a highly successful holiday drive for, of all things, feminine products.
+A graduate student at a nearby college spearheaded a successful holiday drive for, of all things, feminine products.
 The student realized the high cost of these necessary items and wanted to help.
-As Cheryl remarks, “toiletries are expensive on a fixed income.”
+“Toiletries are expensive on a fixed income,” says Cheryl.

 A group of volunteers unload the moving van and turn the apartment or house into a home in about three hours.
 Disappearing before the client arrives, the “angels” leave chili simmering in a crockpot and the refrigerator stocked with food.
-Fresh flowers welcome the new family; for many women, this is their first time to receive flowers.
-A case manager sends a note from the client later, and “it always brings a tear to my eye,” says Cheryl.
+Fresh flowers welcome the new family.
+Many of these women have not received flowers—ever.
+Later, a case manager sends a note from the client, and “it always brings a tear to my eye,” says Cheryl.

 Re-New has come a long way since operating out of Cheryl’s garage in 2010.
-To date, Cheryl, Julie, and their “angels” have furnished homes for close to 200 women and nearly 300 children.
+Cheryl, Julie, and their “angels” have furnished homes for close to 200 women and 300 children to date.
 Outfitting 2-3 homes a month, the group works at a steady and rapid pace.
-Although Re-New seems to be a unique feature of the Nashville community, Cheryl and Julie frequently talk with corporate, civic, and religious groups to increase awareness and encourage others to start a program in their locality.
-I am happy to report they are currently working with an enterprising woman in Houston to, hopefully, set up a program there.
+Although Re-New seems to be a unique feature of the Nashville community, Cheryl and Julie speak with corporate, civic, and religious groups to increase awareness and encourage others to start a program in their locality.
+I am happy to report they are working with an enterprising woman in Houston to, hopefully, set up a program there.